 3. green tea requires special brewing devices

-You can brew tea with simple tools like a mesh infuser.
+You can brew tea with simple tools like a one-cup infuser.
 You do not need fancy bowls, pots or whisks that are part of elaborate tea ceremonies.

 4. it’s fine to leave green tea in your mug or teapot